merlinkv/PlusD_Clone/README.md

 # PlusD_Clone_MOD 1.2

-A MOD of the PlusD clone originally made by @Pachuquin & @alvaroalea
+A MOD of the PlusD clone based on the designs made by @Pachuquin & @alvaroalea

 # July 27, 2020